 Others: If it doesn’t resemble a plant found in nature, it’s a good bet it’s off limits.
 This includes things like gum and mints —which, even though they often contain zero grams of sugar, the majority are made with chemical additives and sugar alcohols.

 How Much Can I Eat on The Daniel Fast?

 There aren’t specific rules on the amount of food you eat, as it is more focused on which foods you eat.
 However, the diet is all about forgoing self-indulgence and gaining discipline, so sticking to three square meals with a snack or two if needed, should be sufficient.

 The Daniel Fast-Approved Recipes

 One way to make it easier to stick to The Daniel Fast is to have a list of approved recipes in your arsenal.
-Looking through vegan blogs and cookbooks for whole foods, plant-based recipes is a good place to start, and you can always adapt a recipe to fit the parameters of The Daniel Fast.
-Here are some of our favorite options:
+Looking through vegan blogs and cookbooks for whole food, plant-based recipes is a good place to start, and you can always adapt a recipe to fit the parameters of the Daniel fast.

 This bowl is packed with 18 grams of protein and 16 grams of fiber, making this an excellent recipe for nourishing and powering your body.

 View Recipe: Kale-and-Chickpea Grain Bowl With Avocado Dressing

 You won’t miss the meat at all with this flavorful, hearty chili.
 Quinoa boosts the nutritional profile, adding in plant-protein, fiber, and a host of vitamins and minerals.

 View Recipe: Quinoa and Roasted Red Pepper Chili